Case Study

 The Challenge

-After Thanksgiving, the focus quickly shifts to shopping—Black Friday and Cyber Monday dominate attention and spending.
-Big retailers had figured out how to win, even in competition.
-But nonprofits?
-They were left without a moment of their own.
+After Thanksgiving, shopping took center stage.
+Black Friday and Cyber Monday dominated attention and spending.
+Big retailers knew how to compete and win.
+Nonprofits, on the other hand, were left without a moment of their own.

 The Approach

-During my time at Mashable, I had worked closely with Henry Timms, who had the idea to create an opening day for generosity: #GivingTuesday.
-He pulled together a small group of industry leaders—including me—to bring it to life.
+While I was at Mashable, I worked closely with Henry Timms, then executive director of 92Y, who had an idea to create an opening day for generosity: #GivingTuesday.
+He brought together a small group of industry leaders, including me, to bring it to life.

 We set out to build a movement that felt inclusive and accessible.
-That meant moving away from the idea that philanthropy was just for people with deep pockets.
-Whether it was a $5 donation, a few hours volunteering, or spreading the word, everyone could be part of it.
+That meant redefining philanthropy as something anyone could be part of, not just those with deep pockets.
+Whether it was a $5 donation, a few hours volunteering, or simply spreading the word, everyone had a role to play.

 We focused on two things:

-• Partner power.
-We called in favors, rallied corporate, nonprofit, and government partners, and leaned on the influence of big institutions to help it spread.
+Partner power.
+We called in favors, rallied support from corporate, nonprofit, and government partners, and tapped into the reach of major institutions to build momentum.

-• Enablement.
-We created starter kits, hosted meetups, held office hours—anything that would help organizers make #GivingTuesday their own.
+Enablement.
+We created starter kits, hosted meetups, held office hours, and shared anything that could help organizers take the idea and run with it.

-And of course, we gave people a hashtag and a rallying cry they could make viral.
+And of course, we gave people a hashtag and a rallying cry they could make their own.

 The Outcome

-The inaugural #GivingTuesday on November 27, 2012, surpassed our expectations:
+The first #GivingTuesday launched on November 27, 2012, and quickly surpassed expectations.

-• Official Recognition: The White House acknowledged #GivingTuesday, amplifying its visibility and legitimacy.
+• National recognition.
+The White House acknowledged the day, boosting its visibility and credibility.

-• Widespread Participation: Over 2,500 partners across all 50 U.S. states participated, including nonprofits, businesses, and civic organizations.
+• Widespread participation.
+More than 2,500 partners joined in across all 50 states, including nonprofits, businesses, and civic groups.

-• Significant Fundraising Impact: Online donations processed by Blackbaud on #GivingTuesday 2012 totaled over $10 million, marking a 53% increase compared to the same day in 2011.
+• Fundraising impact.
+Online donations processed by Blackbaud totaled over $10 million, a 53% increase from the year before.

 Learnings

-People want to give—you just have to make it easy and meaningful. #GivingTuesday worked because we didn’t over-engineer it.
-We gave people a rallying cry, a flexible toolkit, and the freedom to make it their own.
-That sense of ownership is what fueled the movement.
+People want to give.
+You just have to make it easy and meaningful. #GivingTuesday worked because we kept it simple.
+We offered a rallying cry, a flexible toolkit, and the freedom to make it their own.
+That sense of ownership is what turned an idea into a movement.

-I also saw firsthand the power of relationships and trust.
-Much of year one’s success came from picking up the phone, calling in favors, and building momentum one partner at a time.
+I also saw the power of relationships and trust.
+Much of that first year’s success came from picking up the phone, calling in favors, and building momentum one partner at a time.